panoply/vscode-liquid/readme.md

 }
 ```

-In addition to the above defaults, you can also choose to have Prettify beautify other supported languages.
-Please note, that when extending to the below languages that Æsthetic is still in its early stages and results may not be perfect, so extend with caution.
-Liquid syntax contained in any of these languages is supported!
+In addition to the above defaults, you can also choose to have Æsthetic format other supported languages.

 ```jsonc
 {